Some things stink when you’ve got ADD/ADHD and a job

-Using skills I’ve built over the last 28 years as a business professional and consultant who was diagnosed with attention deficit disorder (and general anxiety disorder) more than twenty years ago:
+Using skills I’ve built over ~30 years as a business professional, and a lifetime with ADD/ADHD (and general anxiety disorder):

 - I’ll help you see what you’re actually doing well, what you’re doing poorly, and what you’re doing in between.

-- We’ll start this as from an executive coaching perspective (i.e., the big picture that includes your personal and business goals), but we’ll extend this from an ADD coaching perspective (i.e., where are you stronger or weaker because of ADD?)
+- We’ll start this as from an executive coaching perspective (i.e., the big picture that includes your personal and business goals), but we’ll extend this from an ADD/ADHD coaching perspective (i.e., where are you stronger or weaker because of ADD/ADHD?)

 - I’ll help you size up your opportunities and challenges.

 - Where can you get the biggest results by doing more of what you’re good at?
 Where can you get the biggest results by “fixing” the things that you aren’t good at?